jdart1/arasan-chess/doc/BUILD.md

 ## Recommended build method

-I recommend building the engine with MSVC and NMAKE, using the supplied makefile (named "Makefile" in the Windows source zip, or "Makefile.win" in the github repo).
+I recommend building the engine from the command line with NMAKE, using the supplied makefile (named "Makefile" in the Windows source zip, or "Makefile.win" in the github repo).
 This is the most reliable and tested method.
 Visual Studio Community Edition is free for use on open-source projects and includes the needed command-line tools.
 You need a recent version with C++ 17 support.
+As mentioned above, use of clang-cl (can be installed along with MSVC) is recommended for best performance; this can be specified by including `CC=clang-cl` on the command line.

 The following targets are defined in the makefile: